-Temperature, Soil and Fertility
+Temperature, Soil, and Fertility

-Harvest for 2 weeks in the second growing season as long as the fern growth was 4 ft. or more in the previous year.
+Harvest for 2 weeks in the second growing season as long as the foliage growth was 4 ft. or more in the previous year.
 In the remaining growing seasons, harvest for the full 6 to 8 weeks.
 During the harvest period, harvest all spears that emerge.

 Storage of Crowns